-This refers to achieving low and stable inflation.
+This objective is interpreted to mean low and stable inflation.
 Inflation is an increase in the general level of prices of the goods and services that households buy (see Explainer: Inflation and its Measurement).
 Low and stable inflation preserves the value, or purchasing power, of money over time.